 ASC is constantly growing and changing to meet the needs of our skating community.
 Our rinks are in operation all year long adding continuity to our programs.
 We include a very talented and dedicated group of professionals that strive to foster a love of skating among our members.

 The ASC Junior board is comprised of skaters between the ages of 12 and 18.
-Every year in the spring, elections are held and each member serves a two-year term.
-The Junior Board runs an annual skate sale in the fall, the club Holiday Party in December, and a basket raffle at the June awards banquet.
-Members also volunteer at the annual Basic Skills Competition and various fund raising events throughout the year.
-The Junior Board is a great way for your child to meet other skaters and participate in ASC events.
+All ASC skaters are invited to join.
+Every spring, elections for club officers and positions are held.
+The Junior Board Club hosts the annual December Holiday Party and other fun events throughout the year.
+Members can volunteer to assist at test sessions and competitions throughout the year.
+The ASC Junior Board is a great way for skaters to meet other skaters and participate in ASC events.

 To contact the Junior Board please email firstname.lastname@example.org and include “attention Junior Board” on the subject line.